-[ Since this article was published, 9 of the 37 at risk plants (in red) Cooper listed have been or are scheduled to close down: Diablo Canyon, Clinton, Fitzpatrick, Ft.
-Calhoun, Oyster Creek, Pilgrim, Quad Cities, Vermont Yankee.
-In addition, four plants Cooper didn’t list are scheduled to shut down: San Onofre 2 & 3, Diablo Canyon 1 & 2.
+[ Since this article was published in 2013, 10 of the 37 at risk plants Cooper listed have been or are scheduled to close down (in red) : Diablo Canyon, Clinton, Fitzpatrick, Ft.
+Calhoun, Indian Point, Oyster Creek, Pilgrim, Quad Cities, Three Mile Island, Vermont Yankee.
+Plus four plants he didn’t list are scheduled to shut down as well: San Onofre 2 & San Onofre 3, Diablo Canyon 1 & Diablo Canyon 2.

-Here are the remaining plants listed that have yet to close: Browns Ferry, Callaway, Calvert Cliff, Commanche Peak, Cook, Cooper, Davis-Besse, Dresden, Duane Arnold, Fermi, Ginna, Hope Creek, Indian Point, LaSalle, Limerick, Millstone, Monticello, Nine Mile Point, Palisades, Perry, Point Beach, Prairie Island, Robinson, Seabrook, Sequoyah, South Texas, Susquehanna, Three Mile Island, Turkey Point, Wolf Creek (and not long before this article was written Kewaunee (2012) and Crystal River (2009) closed for financial reasons).
+Here are the remaining plants Cooper listed that have yet to close: Browns Ferry, Callaway, Calvert Cliff, Commanche Peak, Cook, Cooper, Davis-Besse, Dresden, Duane Arnold, Fermi, Ginna, Hope Creek, LaSalle, Limerick, Millstone, Monticello, Nine Mile Point, Palisades, Perry, Point Beach, Prairie Island, Robinson, Seabrook, Sequoyah, South Texas, Susquehanna, Turkey Point, Wolf Creek

 Cooper leaves out the cost of nuclear waste storage, which makes the economics of nuclear plants even worse than in the article below (see his testimony before the Nuclear Regulatory Commission).